William Tell Overture (Spike Jones song)

 Jones released his version as a single in 1948 and it peaked at #6 on the charts.
-The song was included on the album Spike Jones Is Murdering the Classics in 1971 and has frequently been included in various "greatest hits" compilations.
+The song was included on the album Spike Jones Is Murdering the Classics in 1971, and it has frequently been included in various "greatest hits" compilations.

-The recording begins with the "Storm" portion of the overture, played frenetically, with the band accompanied by barking dogs and clanging objects of various kinds.
+The recording begins with the "Storm" portion of the overture played frenetically, with the band accompanied by barking dogs and clanging objects of various kinds.
 The progression is brought to a sudden end with the "Bang!" of one of the famous guns in Jones's unique percussion section.

 The "Call to the Cows" begins with normal instruments and artificial bird chirps.
-The next part is played on pots and pans and bicycle horns, each one in perfect tune, followed by a crash.
-Finally, the melody is rendered by gargling, concluding with a "gulp."
+The next part is played on cowbells and bicycle horns, each one in perfect tune, followed by a crash.
+Finally, the melody is rendered by gargling, concluding with a "belch."

 The "Finale," a.k.a. the "Cavalry Charge," is played on the normal instruments of a big band, mostly as an underscore to the commentary of Doodles Weaver, who is describing a horse race.
-Weaver introduces the racehorses, some of them bearing a name similar to a real horse (Stoogehand for Stagehand, Dogbiscuit for Seabiscuit) and some of them with joke names ("Girdle" in the stretch, "Cabbage" out by a head, "Banana" out by a bunch, "Assault" passing "Battery", "Mother-in-Law" nagging in the rear ("ARK ARK ARK ARK!")).
+Weaver introduces the racehorses, some of them bearing a name similar to a real horse (Stoogehand for Stagehand, Dogbiscuit for Seabiscuit) and others with joke names ("Girdle" in the stretch, "Cabbage" out by a head, "Banana" out by a bunch, "Assault" passing "Battery", "Mother-in-Law" nagging in the rear ("ARK ARK ARK ARK!").

-Perennially trailing the field with distant 20-to-1 odds is the horse Beetlebaum (one of Weaver's radio-show characters was Professor Feetlebaum).
+Perennially trailing the field with distant 20-to-1 odds is the horse Beetlebaum (one of Weaver's radio-show characters was Professor Beetlebaum).
 The horse's name is always spoken in a deep, two-note "foghorn" cadence.
-During the race, Beetlebaum keeps falling farther and farther behind the field.

-As the race nears its finish, the announcer goes on a tangent, impersonating broadcaster Clem McCarthy, who had called the famous Seabiscuit-War Admiral match race in 1938 and also the famous Joe Louis-Max Schmeling boxing rematch of the same year.
+During the race, Beetlebaum keeps falling further and further behind the field.
+As the race nears its finish, the announcer goes on a tangent, impersonating broadcaster Clem McCarthy, who had called the famous Seabiscuit-War Admiral match race in 1938 and also the Joe Louis-Max Schmeling boxing rematch of the same year.
 In this case, Weaver's now gravelly-voiced track announcer begins describing a boxing match.
 The song concludes with Weaver announcing the winner...
 Beetlebaum!

 The City Slickers and Doodles Weaver recorded a sequel, describing the Indianapolis 500 and underscored by Dance of the Hours.
 Near the conclusion of the race, a horrific accident (or the sound effects thereof) demolishes all the cars, a horse's whinny is heard, and Weaver announces the winner...
 Beetlebaum!